MinaSameh1/astro-blog/src/content/blog/HPC.md

 </h5>

 Running multiple instances of a serial program often isn't useful, it can be done be in a way that benefits the program (Nodejs Clusters and PM2) However that isn't always the case and some programs cannot be scaled in the same way node does.
+Like in games you cannot run multiple instances of a game, what you want is for it to run faster.

+That is why one must **rewrite** serial programs so that they are parallel
+Or write Translation Programs that convert serial ones into parallel.

+_Note: This is very difficult to do, and success will be limited._

+Also Sometimes the answer is to step back and devise an entirely new algorithm